Ekaterina-2022/week_26/README.md

-# Learning French by flashccards React-app
+# Learning French by flashcards React-app